guardian/csnx/docs/project-imports/dcr.md

 ### Turn the `dotcom-rendering` repo into a single `yarn` workspace

-the `dotcom-rendering` repo currently managed by two different package managers:
+the `dotcom-rendering` repo is currently managed by two different package managers:

 1. A `yarn` workspace containing `dotcom-rendering` and `common-rendering`
-2. An NPM-managed package that contains the `apps-rendering` code.
+2. An `npm`-managed package that contains the `apps-rendering` code.

-_n.b. `common-rendering` is only consumed by AR._

 #### Problem